stylescape/pack.gl/README.md

 We'd love for you to contribute and to make this project even better than it is today!
 Please refer to the [contribution guidelines](.github/CONTRIBUTING.md) for information.

+Contributions are welcome!
+Follow these steps to contribute:

+1. Fork the repository.
+2. Create a new feature branch.
+3. Make your changes and write tests.
+4. Submit a pull request.

 ### Legal Information